SonghuaHu-UMD/MultiSTGraph/README.md

 | config.json | Used to supplement the description of the above table information.              |                                           |

 Data are retrieved from [SafeGraph](https://www.safegraph.com/) using the Weekly Places Patterns Dataset.
 If you want to extract dataset in other areas from the raw dataset.
-Run the following codes at  `./data_prepare`.
+Run codes at  `./data_prepare`.
 The data statistics of two datasets are as followed:

 |                           | Washington, D.C.                              | Baltimore City (and surrounding counties) |